 • Ensuring that wounds are meticulously cleaned and dressed.
 This can help prevent infections in the skin or the blood.
 You should clean any cuts, scrapes, or sores that the person has with warm water and soap and apply an antibiotic ointment.
 You should also cover the wound with a clean bandage and change it daily or as a doctor directs.
 You should also watch for signs of infection, such as redness, swelling, pus, or fever.

-• It is also essential to ensure that no visitors or caregivers show signs of illness and follow proper infection control measures.
+• It is also essential to ensure that no visitors or show signs of illness and follow proper infection control measures.
 This can help prevent infections from spreading to the person or others.
 You should ask anyone who wants to visit the person to stay away if they have a fever, cough, sore throat, or other symptoms of illness.
 You should also ask them to wear a mask, wash their hands, and avoid touching the person or their belongings.
 You should also follow the same rules if you are sick or have been exposed to someone sick.

 Managing Infections